IDAES/idaes-gtep/docs/source/modeling.rst

        `renewableCurtailmentInvestment`     Variable                    Curtailment penalties for investment stage `operatingCostInvestment`            Expression                  Operating cost for investment period `investStatus`                       Disjunction                 Discrete decision to determine the status for generation investment.
-The alternatives, expressed as `disjuncts` in the model are: `genOPerational`, `genInstalled`, `genRetired`, `genDisabled`, and `genExtended`
+The alternatives, expressed as `disjuncts` in the model are: `genOperational`, `genInstalled`, `genRetired`, `genDisabled`, and `genExtended`
-       `branchinvestStatus`                 Disjunction                 Discrete decision to determine the status for the transmission equipment investment.
+       `branchInvestStatus`                 Disjunction                 Discrete decision to determine the status for the transmission equipment investment.
 The alternatives (as disjuncts) are: `branchOPerational`, `branchInstalled`, `branchRetired`, `branchDisabled`, and `branchExtended`
        `gen_stats_link`                     Constraint                  Propagate the thermal generators status considering their previous state
        `renewable_stats_link`               Constraint                  Propagate the renewable generators status considering their previous state
-       `renewable retirement`               Constraint                  Propagate the renewable generation retirement status based on previous state and lifetime of renewable equipment
+       `renewable_retirement`               Constraint                  Propagate the renewable generation retirement status based on previous state and lifetime of renewable equipment
        `consistent_extended`                Logical constraint          If a generator is extended at time `t`, it must stay extended or retired at time `t`